Marken-Foo/shogi-translations/KIF-standard.md

 +---------------------------+
 Sente pieces in hand: None

-[Translation notes: the board position is given by the pieces in hand, and the very visual diagram.
+[Translation notes: the board position is given in the human-readable BOD format.
 In the diagram, the "v" before a kanji indicates it is gote's piece.
 Without the "v" it is sente's piece.)
 ~~~

+Board position format: see [the BOD format](BOD-features.md).

 ## Revision history ##